Answers4AWS/graffiti-monkey/README.rst

 	                       EC2 instance this is running on).
 E.g. us-east-1
-	  --profile PROFILE    the profile to use to connect to EC2 (default is 'default', see Boto docs for profile credential options) --verbose, -v        enable verbose output (-vvv for more) --version            display version number and exit
+	  --profile PROFILE    the profile to use to connect to EC2 (default is 'default', see Boto docs for profile credential options) --role ROLE          the role (sts role) to use to connect to EC2') --verbose, -v        enable verbose output (-vvv for more) --version            display version number and exit
 	  --config CONFIG.YML  read a yaml configuration file.  specify tags to propagate without changing code.